veeso/pyc-shell/README.md

 ## Features

 - Different alphabets support
-- Possibility to easily implement new translators for other cyrillic alphabets.
+- Implementing translators for other alphabets is extremely easy.
-- Conversion of both Input and outputs.
+- Conversion of both input and output.
 - Escaping for latin strings.
 - Interactive, oneshot and file modes.
+- Prompt is fully customizable
+- Shell aliases support
-- Customizations and aliases
+- Supports bash, sh, zsh and ~~fish~~
+- ~~Allows you to use your shell aliases and functions~~
+- ~~Text editors support~~

 ## Supported alphabets